flakiness/flakiness-report/README.md

 The Flakiness Report format was inspired by the Playwright Test report format and extends it to support comprehensive test execution analysis across multiple environments.

+In a nutshell, *Flakiness Report* is a **JSON file** that follows this specification.
+Oftentimes, this JSON file is accompanied by a set of files - *attachments*.
+Usually both JSON file and attachments are placed in the same directory.

 This package provides:

 - [**TypeScript type definitions**](./src/flakinessReport.ts) for type-safe usage of Flakiness Report data structures